ArcaneMage/javalaboratories-java-extensions/README.md

 ## Feedback
 Development is ongoing.
 I have many ideas in the pipeline, and of course will consider your ideas and recommendations.
 If you encounter any bugs, please raise an issue(s).

+## License
+Licensed under the Apache License, Version 2.0 (the "License")

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.